opensheetmusicdisplay/opensheetmusicdisplay-wordpress-block/readme.txt

 4. This shows another post with various options set (75% width, no draw title, Portrait aspect ratio)

 == Changelog ==

+= 1.3.5 =
+* Minor CSS bugfix with unintended elements being hidden -We use a small responsive shim CSS sheet to imitate some basic bootstrap classes (hiding, display, size hiding, etc.)
+-Other plugins (e.g. WooCommerce) use the hidden classes and don't remove them from elements when they are intended to be displayed
+-This caused those elements to be hidden from the user when both plugins are Activate -Removed the !important flag from these classes to accept the element level styling to take effect

 = 1.3.4 =
 * Updated to latest OSMD Version (1.7.5, from 1.7.1) See changelog for all updates: https://github.com/opensheetmusicdisplay/opensheetmusicdisplay/blob/develop/CHANGELOG.md